 - the information has been made public by you; or

 - it is necessary to protect your vital interests; or

 - it is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.

 We may need to approach you for written consent to allow processing of certain sensitive personal data.
 In these circumstances, you will be provided with full details of the personal data that is required and why it is needed, to allow you to carefully consider whether you wish to consent.

 f.
 Who will we share your personal information with?

 We will only share your personal data with third parties if it is necessary to resolve your query or complaint.
-We may share your personal data with the Police if there is a safeguarding concern; the Independent Office of Police Conduct (IOPC) if a complaint requires a mandatory referral or to seek appropriate advice; or to the Police and Crime Panel if a complaint is recorded against the PCC or a DPCC if in post.
+We may share your personal data with the Police where we are legally required to do so.
+We may also share your personal data with the Police if there is a safeguarding concern; the Independent Office of Police Conduct (IOPC) if a complaint requires a mandatory referral or to seek appropriate advice; or to the Police and Crime Panel if a complaint is recorded against the PCC or a DPCC if in post.

 g.
 How long will we keep your personal information?